Orbit-based structural decomposition and stellar population recovery for edge-on barred galaxies

 \titlerunning{Structural decomposition and stellar population recovery for edge-on barred galaxies}

-\abstract {In our previous paper, we developed an orbit-superposition method for edge-on barred galaxies, and constructed dynamical models based on different mock observations of three galaxies from the Auriga simulations.
-In this study, we adopt 12 cases with side-on bars (three simulated galaxies, each with four different projections).
-We decompose these galaxies into different structures combining the kinematic and morphological properties of stellar orbits, and compare the model-predicted components to their true counterparts in the simulations.
-Our models can identify (BP/X-shaped) bars, spheroidal bulges, thin disks, and spatially diffuse stellar halos.
-The mass fractions of bars and disks are well constrained with absolute biases $|f_{\rm model}-f_{\rm true}|\le0.15$.
-The mass fractions of halos are recovered with $|f_{\rm model}-f_{\rm true}|\le0.03$.
-For the bulge components, 10 of 12 cases have $|f_{\rm model}-f_{\rm true}|\le0.05$, while the other two cases have $|f_{\rm model}-f_{\rm true}|\le0.10$.
-Then, by tagging the stellar orbits with ages and metallicities, we derive the chemical properties of each structure.
-For stellar ages, our models recover the negative gradients in the bars and disks, but exhibit relatively larger uncertainties for age gradients in the bulges and halos.
-The mean stellar ages of all components are constrained with absolute biases $|t_{\rm model}-t_{\rm true}|\rm\lesssim1\,Gyr$.
-For stellar metallicities, our models reproduce the steep negative gradients of the bars and bulges, and all different kinds of metallicity gradients in the disks and halos.
-Except for the bulge in the simulated galaxy Au-18, the mean stellar metallicities of all other components are constrained with absolute biases $|Z_{\rm model}-Z_{\rm true}|\rm\le0.5\,Z_{\odot}$.}
+\abstract {In our previous paper, we developed an orbit-superposition method for edge-on barred galaxies and constructed a set of dynamical models based on different mock observations of three galaxies from the Auriga simulations.
+In this study, we adopted 12 cases with side-on bars (three simulated galaxies, each with four different projections).
+We decomposed these galaxies into different structures combining the kinematic and morphological properties of stellar orbits.
+We then compared the model-predicted components to their true counterparts in the simulations.
+Our models can identify (BP/X-shaped) bars, spheroidal bulges, thin discs, and spatially diffuse stellar halos.
+The mass fractions of bars and discs are well constrained with absolute biases of $|f_{\rm model}-f_{\rm true}|\le0.15$.
+We recovered the mass fractions of halos with $|f_{\rm model}-f_{\rm true}|\le0.03$.
+For the bulge components, 10 out of 12 cases exhibit $|f_{\rm model}-f_{\rm true}|\le0.05$, while the other two cases exhibit $|f_{\rm model}-f_{\rm true}|\le0.10$.
+Then, by tagging the stellar orbits with ages and metallicities, we derived the chemical properties of each structure.
+For the stellar ages, our models recovered the negative gradients in the bars and discs, but exhibited relatively larger uncertainties for age gradients in the bulges and halos.
+The mean stellar ages of all components were constrained with absolute biases $|t_{\rm model}-t_{\rm true}|\rm\lesssim1\,Gyr$.
+For stellar metallicities, our models reproduced the steep negative gradients of the bars and bulges, as well as all different kinds of metallicity gradients in the discs and halos.
+Apart from the bulge in the simulated galaxy Au-18, the mean stellar metallicities of all other components were constrained with absolute biases of $|Z_{\rm model}-Z_{\rm true}|\rm\le0.5\,Z_{\odot}$.}

 \keywords {galaxies: spiral -- galaxies: kinematics and dynamics -- galaxies: structure -- galaxies: fundamental parameters}

 \begin{nolinenumbers}